psu13/mutable-hakyll/posts/aieeek.md

 and on and on.

-The goal here has always been to be able to get rid of the pesky part of the software process where you actually have to think about what you want the thing to do and communicate that to other humans so they understand it in the same way that you do so that you and your team of humans can tell the stupid machine what to do.
+The goal here has always been to be able to get rid of the annoying part of the software process where you actually have to think about what you want the thing to do and communicate that to other humans so they understand it in the same way that you do so that you and your team of humans can tell the stupid machine what to do.